TikhonJelvis/website/drafts/Structure-your-Errors/index.md

 Each of the constructors of `Error` captures the context for one kind of error, giving you enough information to handle the problem.
 Any functions you write that might cause errors would signal using `Error`[^monad-error]:

+[^monad-error]: I used [`MonadError`][MonadError] in this example because that's what I use in my own code, but this works just as well with any other error mechanism including plain old `Either Error a`.

 ```haskell
 parseConfig ∷ MonadError Error m ⇒ FilePath → Text → m Config
 parseConfig source body = case Parsec.parse config source body of